rishihermit/2021Area37Shrimps/README.md

 # area37

-Experiment with Rishi, demonstrating how the SOFIA analysis for Area 37 (Mediterranean and Black Sea) can run in TAF.
+Experiment with Arni, demonstrating how the SOFIA analysis for Area 37 (Mediterranean and Black Sea) can run in TAF for shrimps.

 ## How to run